The First Things I Do When Loading a New Football Manager Save

 The first thing I do before I kick off my Football Manager journey is to ensure licensed clubs and national teams, which have been provided with fake names, are available with their real names.
 This fix is applied as soon after the official release of Football Manager 2020 and/or after every official database upgrade (e.g. 20.1, 20.3).

-Licences issues is subject to happen for the Japanese, South Korean and the German national team, while Brazilian clubs have been provided with abbreviations of their full name, as well as a few other clubs and managers.
+Licences issues are subject to happen for the Japanese, South Korean and the German national team, while Brazilian clubs have been provided with abbreviations of their full name, as well as a few other clubs and managers.

 To fix this I download and install the Passion4FM real names license fix files which automatically enables me to get the real names of clubs and competitions plus activates the German national team.
 By loading these files, you don’t even need to start a new save.